z390development/z390/Doc/readme.txt

 o TEST option for interactive debugging with dump, modify, and trace options o TRACE option for instruction trace with operand register and memory data
 * Z390 based CICS compatible transaction manager supporting multiple CICS clients connected to single CICS server over TCP/IP network contributed by Melvyn Maltz.
 See the cics directory for additional documentation, demos, and startup commands.
-* Z390 Utilities written in z390 assembler with source included (see util directory): o SUPERZAP – verify, replace, and dump any Windows or Linux file up to 2 GB. o UNREF – scan PRN assembly listing and list unreferenced symbols contributed by Melvyn Maltz.
+* Z390 Utilities written in z390 assembler with source included: o REPRO – load or unload VSAM data set from/to QSAM or another VSAM data set o SUPERZAP – verify, replace, and dump any Windows or Linux file up to 2 GB. o UNREF – scan PRN assembly listing and list unreferenced symbols contributed by Melvyn Maltz.